When I first found out about earthing I was a complete skeptic. After all, it seemed like pseudo-science. And not anything particularly real.

 Standing or walking barefoot outside is a great way to get grounded.
 Keep in mind, however, that asphalt is synthetic, and not conductive.
 Cement is conductive, but not as conductive a walking in the grass.
 Walking on the beach, or swimming in sea water is a great way to get connected to the earth.

 There are also now devices that hook into the ground connection of a home outlet, which is the lower rounded prong.
-Some people have chosen to use the grounding sheets on their beds, which allows them to stay grounded through the night.
-Find out how to get the best night sleep you’ve ever had.
+Some people have chosen to use the grounding sheets on their beds, which allows them to stay grounded through the night, helping them get a very restful night’s sleep.